 Paying Market Rent

-But here’s the catch: rental income received from paying market rent must be reported as part of the donee’s income tax.
+Where market rent is paid, the rental income received by the property owner must be declared for income tax purposes.
+This should be factored into the overall tax position of the parties involved.tal income received from paying market rent must be reported as part of the donee’s income tax.

 Alternative Gifting Strategies